Brian Dooreck MD

 What are the downsides of endoscopic therapy for GERD?

 Endoscopic therapy should be performed by experts in therapeutic endoscopy who routinely perform these procedures.
-Bariatric surgeons typically fall in this category.
-They can also perform surgery as a backup
+Bariatric surgeons typically fall into this category.
+They can also perform surgery as a backup.

 Endoscopic therapy should be performed by experts in therapeutic endoscopy who routinely perform these procedures.